devconcept/multer-gridfs-storage/README.md

 This module uses [`GridFSBucket`](http://mongodb.github.io/node-mongodb-native/3.1/api/GridFSBucket.html) to store files in the database falling back to [`GridStore`](http://mongodb.github.io/node-mongodb-native/3.1/api/GridStore.html) in case the previous class is not found like, for example, in earlier versions of MongoDb.

-By default naming behaves exactly like the default Multer disk storage.
-A 16 bytes long name in hexadecimal format is generated with no extension for the file to guarantee that there are very low probabilities of collisions.
+By default, naming behaves exactly like the default Multer disk storage.
+A 16 bytes long name in a hexadecimal format with no extension is generated for each file to guarantee that there are very low probabilities of collisions.
 You can override this by passing your own function.

-The return value of this function is an object or a promise that resolves to an object (this also applies to generators) with the following properties.
+The return value of this function is an object, or a promise that resolves to an object (this also applies to generators) with the following properties.

 Property name | Description
 ------------- | -----------